-I am determined to practice open-mindedness and allow my views to be impermanent and be enriched by new insights in interaction with others.
-“None of us knows more than all of us.”
-This is a wisdom of the heart rather than rhw intellect.
+I am determined to practice open-mindedness and allow my views to be impermanent, and be enriched by new insights in interaction with others.
+“None of us knows more than all of us” is a wisdom of the heart rather than of the intellect.
 I am deeply aware that the knowledge I presently possess is not changeless, absolute truth, and that being alive means learning and transforming.
 Through the practice of compassionate listening, deep looking, and letting go of notions, I am deeply in touch with the present moment and the truth that is found in the here and now.
-I do not need to test this experience against a theory, or draw conclusions which give me a false sense of control and safety.
-‘Not-knowing’ gives me a freedom to experience this moment just as it is.
+I do not need to test this experience against a theory or draw conclusions that give me a false sense of control and safety.
+“Not-knowing” gives me a freedom to experience this moment just as it is.

 The Third Mindfulness Training: Freedom of Thought

+I am deeply committed to live the view that different opinions can coexist peacefully.
 Aware of the suffering in me, when I feel that another person is trying to impose their views on me, I am determined to look deeply at the seeds that are being touched and not react until I have regained some peace and stability.
 I will listen deeply to try and understand the reason for this person’s behavior.
-I am deeply committed to live the view that different opinions can coexist peacefully.
-I will not make another person’s suffering my responsibility, since I know this waters the seeds of my habit energy of trying to ‘fix’ their problems in ‘my way.’
-I am aware that compassionate listening is my most important ‘tool’ when I am confronted with fanaticism and narrow-mindedness.
-If I can remind myself that being kind is more important than being right, I may be of help in those situations.
+I will not make another person’s suffering my responsibility since I know this waters the seeds of my habit energy of trying to “fix” his or her problems “my way.”
+I am aware that compassionate listening is my most important tool when I am confronted with fanaticism and narrow-mindedness.
+If I can remind myself that being kind is more important than being right, I may be of some help in those situations.

 The Fourth Mindfulness Training: Awareness of Suffering

-Aware of the suffering caused by ignoring my own pain in any given situation, I am committed to transforming my habit energy of ‘focusing on and caring for others’ and making space to look deeply into my own feelings.
-When a situation makes me feel uncomfortable, I am determined to go back to my breathing and ask “how do I practice with that?” to remind myself that taking care of myself is essential in having a positive influence on the outcome.
+When a situation makes me feel uncomfortable, I am determined to go back to my breathing and ask myself “How do I practice with that?” to remind myself that taking care of myself is essential in having a positive influence on the outcome.
 I am deeply aware that ignoring my emotions to stay available to the other person may inadvertently influence the situation in a negative way.
-When I need more space to take care of myself because I am suffering from strong emotions or I lack the energy to sufficiently take care of them in that moment, I will practice compassion for myself by taking this space and not forcing myself to stay in the difficult situation.
+When I need more space to take care of myself because I am suffering from strong emotions, or I lack the energy to sufficiently take care of them in that moment, I will practice compassion for myself by taking this space and not forcing myself to stay in the difficult situation.
 Once I have taken care of my own suffering in a gentle, embracing and accepting way, I know I will have the space to be truly present with and for those who are suffering.
 I will use skilful means to communicate and choose wisely between the options of WhatsApp, email, telephone, Skype, or meeting face-to-face.
-In this way, we will both have a chance to transform our suffering into compassion, peace and joy gradually in our own time.
+In this way, we will both have a chance to transform our suffering into compassion, peace, and joy gradually in our own time.